 Himalayan salt crystal lamps supposedly work through releasing ions (usually positive ones because they are good! but sometimes negative ones because … ???) to purify the air through an undisclosed mechanism.
 They do this without being reduced in mass or volume despite working for years.
 The only necessary mechanism for action is a lightbulb or candle.
 I did end up buying one for $10 from a rock store because, hey, they are pretty.
 No, it doesn’t do anything.
 If you want a cheap one for decoration, here’s one.
-Try to find my post there.
+Try to find my post there in the review section.
 Anyway….

 Let’s debunk this from top-down and bottom-up.